kristofmulier/convertpdf-gpt/README.md

 Now you have two choices:

-1. Pass the Poppler path to the conversion script with the `--poppler-path` argument.
+- **CHOICE 1:** Pass the Poppler path to the conversion script with the `--poppler-path` argument.
 For example:
    ```
    --poppler-path "C:/poppler-24.08.0/Library/bin"
    ```

-2. Add the path to your `PATH` environment variable.
+- **CHOICE 2:** Add the path to your `PATH` environment variable.
 The script should find it there.

 ### 2.2 OpenAI Key
 You obviously need an OpenAI (ChatGPT) account.
 Then go to: